iganabrian/iganabrian/README.md

 <h1 align="center">Hello there, I'm Brian Igana </h1>

 ---
 Welcome to my GitHub.
-I’m a curious and creative thinker with a background in Political Science & Public Administration drawm towards technical skills.
-As such, I have ventured into Data Analysitics to turn raw data into visual stories.
+I’m a Data Analist with a background in Political Science & Public Administration.
+I have always been drawm towards technical skills, as such, I picked Data Analysitics to explore raw data and share a story in a visual presentaton.
 ---

 ### About Me

-- 🎓 Bachelor's Degree in Political Science and Public Administration
+- 🎓 Bachelor's Degree in Political Science and Public Administration;
-- 📊 Currently self-learning **Data Analysis** through online resources
+- 📊 Currently self-learning **Data Analysis** through online resources; and
-- 🧠 Great interpersonal communication, Work ethic, and a passion for data storytelling
+- 🧠 Great interpersonal communication and Work ethic.
 ---

 ### 🛠️ Tools & Tech I Work With